-The following bar chart illustrates how the Fund's total return varied from year to year for each of the past four years.
-The chart also shows, in percentage terms, how much an investment made on January 1 or the date of inception on February 24, 2015 would have increased or decreased by the end of the fiscal year.
+The following bar chart illustrates how the Fund's total return varied from year to year for each of the past five years.
+The chart also shows, in percentage terms, how much an investment made on January 1 or the date of inception on February 24, 2015 would have increased by the end of that fiscal year.